tonethar/IGME-330-Fall-2023/syllabus.md

 ### VII-A. Late assignments
 - Assignments will not be accepted late without the prior approval of the instructor

-### VII-B. Grading requirements to pass the course
-- To pass this course, you must meet **BOTH** of the following requirements:
-  - your overall course grade must be greater than or equal to 65%
-  - the weighted average of your 3 exams must be greater than or equal to 65%

-### VII-C. Policy on Incomplete Grades
+### VII-B. Policy on Incomplete Grades
 - Incomplete grades will be given only in the most exceptional circumstances, soley for issues that arise AFTER the 'W' deadline has passed, and then only by prior arrangement with the professor.
 Being overcommitted and/or not having enough time to complete your coursework is not sufficient justification for an "I".
 Instead, meet with the professor as early as possible in the semester if you're having difficulty.

-###  VII-D. Academic Dishonesty
+###  VII-C. Academic Dishonesty
-- The course policy on academic dishonesty is simple: If you get caught cheating or plagiarizing or commiting duplicate submission without permission, you get an "F" as a grade for the course, a letter detailing the incident goes into your records folder, and you are immediately removed from the class.
+- The course policy on academic dishonesty is simple: ***Do your own work***.
+If you get caught cheating or plagiarizing or commiting duplicate submission without permission, you get an "F" as a grade for the course, a letter detailing the incident goes into your records folder, and you are immediately removed from the class.
 (If this is a second occurrence during your career at RIT, the penalties are harsher.)
 Please review RIT's policy on academic dishonesty:
 [http://www.rit.edu/~w-policy/sectionD/D8.html](http://www.rit.edu/~w-policy/sectionD/D8.html)
 - **Duplicate submission** is the submitting of the same or similar work for credit in more than one course without prior approval of the instructors for those same courses. *If you took IGME-330 previously, you **may not** hand in code that you previously submitted (for example, a previous version of an Audio Visualizer, or game, or web app)*